Subject Summary: Part II Pathology

 Assessment for this course is through:

-- two unseen data-handling examinations (for aims 1-3 and learning outcomes 1-3);
+• one unseen data-handling examination (for aims 1-3 and learning outcomes 1-3);

-- a dissertation of no more than 25 pages based on a research project undertaken by the student over the Michaelmas and Lent Terms (for aims 1-3 and learning outcomes 1-3).
+• an extended essay and written report based on the same research project undertaken by the student over the Michaelmas and Lent Terms (for aims 1-3 and learning outcomes 1-3).

 Courses of Preparation